awsdocs/aws-cdk-guide/v2/testing.md

 import static org.assertj.core.api.Assertions.assertThat;

-public class ProcessorStackTest {
+public class StateMachineStackTest {
     @Test
     public void testSynthesizesProperly() {
         final App app = new App();

-        // Since the ProcessorStack consumes resources from a separate stack (cross-stack references), we create a stack
+        // Since the StateMachineStack consumes resources from a separate stack (cross-stack references), we create a stack
         // for our SNS topics to live in here.
-These topics can then be passed to the ProcessorStack later, creating a
+These topics can then be passed to the StateMachineStack later, creating a
         // cross-stack reference.
         final Stack topicsStack = new Stack(app, "TopicsStack");

         // Create the topic the stack we're testing will reference. final List<Topic> topics = Collections.singletonList(Topic.Builder.create(topicsStack, "Topic1").build());

-        // Create the ProcessorStack.
+        // Create the StateMachineStack.
-        final ProcessorStack processorStack = new ProcessorStack(
+        final StateMachineStack stateMachineStack = new StateMachineStack(
                 app,
-                "ProcessorStack",
+                "StateMachineStack",
                 topics // Cross-stack reference
         );

         // Prepare the stack for assertions.
-        final Template template = Template.fromStack(processorStack)
+        final Template template = Template.fromStack(stateMachineStack)
 ```

 ------